srahman77/databrics/Delta Lake/DeltaLake notes.md

 * To run vacuum on a table for lesst than the retention duration, we need to disable the below safety config

      *spark.databricks.delta.retentionDurationCheck.enabled to false.*

+# Optimize:
+* Bin-packing optimization is idempotent, meaning that if it is run twice on the same dataset, the second run has no effect.
+* Bin-packing aims to produce evenly-balanced data files with respect to their size on disk, but not necessarily number of tuples per file.
+However, the two measures are most often correlated.
+* Optimize type : Bin-packing and Z-ordering. ( Bin Packing is defined as the placement of a set of different-sized items into identical bins so that the number of bins used is minimized)

 # Liquid Clustering:
 * LC dbricks design doc https://docs.google.com/document/d/1FWR3odjOw4v4-hjFy_hVaNdxHVs4WuK1asfB6M6XEMw/edit
 * Delta Lake liquid clustering replaces table partitioning and ZORDER to simplify data layout decisions and optimize query performance.
 * You can say LC is an enhanced Zorder.
 LC uses an optimized hilbert curve and does better data layout then Zorder (this is not the only diff though)
 * Why is the Z-curve worse than Hilbert?
-The Hilbert curve gives us a nice property that adjacent points on the curve always have a distance of 1.The Z-curve doesn’t have this property.
+The HiBin-packing aims to produce evenly-balanced data files with respect to their size on disk, but not necessarily number of tuples per file.
+However, the two measures are most often correlated.Hillbert curve gives us a nice property that adjacent points on the curve always have a distance of 1.The Z-curve doesn’t have this property.
 Z-curve’s adjacent points don’t always have distance = 1 and it has large jumps in the curve.
 * Also, everytime you do optimization with zorder, it rewrites the whole table (even if no new files have been added since the last time).
 And you have to keep on doing this optimiziation as after a few duration query will become slow.
 So its like a seesaw with zorder- full rewtrite-good performance-performance start to hit- full rewrite.
 LC avoids full rewrite.
 A stable Zcube will never get re-optimized
 * Liquid clustering provides flexibility to redefine clustering keys without rewriting existing data (e.g if you want to change the partition columns in a patiotoned table, you need to rewrite the whole table), allowing data layout to evolve alongside analytic needs over time.